MauroPereira/map-stock/map-stock/scripts/README.txt

 - Read the commit message
 - Detect keywords (#backlog, #ready, #in-progress, #review, #done)
 - Create a new issue or move an existing one to the corresponding column
+- Update any additional fields specified in the commit message

 Notes
 -----